ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

     - The `spec.routes.services` only has an entry for the Headlamp service, linking it to this IngressRoute.

+    - The `spec.tls.secretName` points to the secret associated to the Headlamp certificate declared in the previous step.

-8. Create the `kustomization.yaml` file for the Kustomize project:
+9. Create the `kustomization.yaml` file for the Kustomize project:

     ~~~sh
     $ touch $HOME/k8sprjs/headlamp/kustomization.yaml
     ~~~

-9. Put in the `kustomization.yaml` file the following lines:
+10. Put in the `kustomization.yaml` file the following lines:

     ~~~yaml
     # Headlamp setup